Zadigo/vue-axios-manager/README.md

 </scrip>
 ```

-#### Composable options
+__composable options__

 `method`

-The method to use for the request
+HTTP method to use (default: `"GET"`)

-> [!NOTE]
-> The default method is "GET"

 `query`

-Send url query with with url of the request
+Optional query parameters appended to the request URL

 `body`

-Send data with the body of the post request
+Data payload for `POST`, `PUT`, or `PATCH` requests.

 `baseUrl`

-Overrides the initial domain written on the endpoint all together
+Override the configured domain entirely

 > [!NOTE]
-> Both the `domain` and the `path` registered on the composable are ignored when this option is specified
+> ⚠️ When specified, both the `domain` and `endpoint` path are ignored

 `beforeStart`

-Callback function called before the request is executed
+Callback executed just before the request is made

 `watch`

-You execute the function based the change of the value of a parameter with `watch`
+Automatically trigger requests based on reactive value changes

 ### useAsynRequest

-This composable adds an extra layer of debouncing the request to a latter stage
+Adds a debounce layer to defer the request execution

 `debounce`

-You can delay the call of the request with the `debounce` attribute of the composable.
+Delays the execution of the request, even when triggered manually

 > [!NOTE]
-> The debouncing is applied even if you call the request manually
+> ⚠️ The debouncing is applied even if you call the request manually

 ## Contributing 🙏